 That’s right: your morning pick-me-up has some major benefits for your health.
 Not only have researchers at the University of Exeter discovered that supplementation with green coffee extract yielded greater weight loss than a placebo in test subjects, a study conducted at the University of Minnesota found that coffee consumption slashed patients’ risk of type 2 diabetes by more than 20 percent.
 Just make sure you’re not making an otherwise healthy drink a poor choice by loading it with creamer; many of the varieties on the market are loaded with high fructose corn syrup, emulsifiers, and preservatives that can sabotage your weight loss.

-Cooling down with a bowl of gazpacho at dinnertime this summer can make this the year you finally shed those unwanted pounds for good.
+Cooling down with a bowl of gazpacho can make this the year you finally shed those unwanted pounds for good.
 Loaded with lycopene-rich tomatoes, filling cucumber, and flavorful garlic and onions, this chilled soup will keep your metabolism firing on all cylinders.
 Rounding out the list of ingredients is olive oil, which can reduce your risk of heart disease by as much as 35 percent, according to research published in BMC Medicine, making this a great choice for anyone eager to make their whole-body health a priority.
 For more soups that will slim you down, add the 20 Best-Ever Fat-Burning Soups to your summer menu!

 Sidle up to the raw bar and secure yourself a healthier future.
 Oysters are a great source of omega-3 fatty acids, which research published in Appetite has linked to increased satiety in overweight and obese adults.
 Anyone struggling with hypertension would be wise to add these slimy shuckers to their menu, too; researchers at the University of Utah, Salt Lake City found that omega-3s significantly reduced blood pressure.